kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Operative treatment is rarely used - F

 #### Answer: D. Ulceration in primary lymphoedema is common - TRUE
-- Lymphoedema is an abnormal collection of tissue fluid from defective lymphatics, and may be either primary or secondary in nature.
-Secondary causes include infection, malignancy and radiotherapy.
-Surgery is rarely used to treat it and management is usually conservative, with compression stockings, intermittent mechanical compression and treatment of cellulitis when it occurs.
-Ulceration is not commonly seen with primary lymphoedema.
+- Lymphoedema is an abnormal collection of tissue fluid from defective lymphatics, and may be either primary or secondary in nature
+- Secondary causes include infection, malignancy and radiotherapy
+- Surgery is rarely used to treat it and management is usually conservative, with
+	- compression stockings
+	- intermittent mechanical compression
+	- treatment of cellulitis when it occurs
+- **NOTE** Ulceration is not commonly seen with primary lymphoedema

 ### Q78	- LEARN
 Which statement is correct regarding _secretions_ from the _adrenal glands_?

 	A. Aldosterone is produced by the zona glomerulosa
-	B. Progesterone is produced by the zona fasciculata - F
+	B. Progesterone is produced by the zona fasciculata
-	C. Testosterone is produced by the zona reticularis - F
+	C. Testosterone is produced by the zona reticularis
 	D. Adrenaline is produced by the zona reticularis
 	E. Cortisol is produced by the zona glomerulosa
 #### Answer: E. Cortisol is produced by the zona glomerulosa - *FALSE* = A. Aldosterone is produced by the zona glomerulosa - TRUE

-##### Adrenal Glands: Secretions
+##### Adrenal Glands: Secretions - LEARN
 - Zona Glomerulos**a**: **a**ldosterone
 - Zona Fas**c**icula**t**a: cortisol & testosterone
 - Zona Reticularis: oestradiol & progesterone